tanzcntt/TweetScraper/README.md

 This command crawls and updates all Latest news on [Coindesk News](https://www.coindesk.com/news) and import into the mongodb: coindeskSample table

 		scrapy crawl allCoindesk

+# IV.
+Update News daily #
+# Introduction #
+Use multithreading in order to Update the `latest news` or `all news` from all sources using *one Command*

+# Usage #
+Open directory *TweetScraper/CardanoScraper/CardanoScraper* and run a command:

+		python3 run_command -m all

+		-m: is mode
+		-m all: crawl and update all posts
+		-m latest: crawl and update the latest posts